 This was part the East Berlin and was famous for its diverse cultural site.
 It was the place where artists, Christians and the gay community would create a huge contrast to the mainstream society, the Socialist Republic of Germany.

-It has gone through many changes since then, as many buildings which were occupied by squatters are now home to more elegant shops and inhabitants.
-There was a slow transition from the street art which was representing the bohemian character of the neighbourhood to what exists today.
+Since then, it has gone through many changes, as many buildings occupied by squatters are now home to more elegant shops and inhabitants.
+There was a slow transition from street art which was representing the bohemian character of the neighbourhood, to what exists today.
 I felt relaxed and relieved (It’s hard to explain feelings.
 You have to see it for yourself) to walk around the streets of Prenzlauer Berg.

-As its history, Prenzlauer Berg is today known for its bars and restaurants and remains an area of Berlin associated with youth.
-Welcoming for any international culture, Arabic, Turkish, Vietnamese and Italian and many other cultures can be smelled and tasted on its streets.
+Like its history, Prenzlauer Berg is today known for its bars and restaurants and remains an area of Berlin associated with youth.
+Welcoming any international culture, Arabic, Turkish, Vietnamese, Italian, and many other cultures can be smelled and tasted on its streets.

-Prenzlauer Berg is a very good place to admire a great deal of the architecture of Berlin before the war, and its streets are paved with that chic cobble-stone.
+Prenzlauer Berg is a perfect place to admire a great deal of Berlin’s architecture before the war, and its streets are paved with that chic cobble-stone.
 Ah, what a peaceful place is Prenzlauer Berg is now.

 Prenzlauer Berg is one of the most popular neighbourhood.
 People from Australia, North America, Spain are eager to move in.
 And Scandinavians.
-Apparently, the cost of living and accommodation are attractive compared to other big cities of the world.
-So don’t be surprised to see lots of families with children, speaking all kinds of languages.
-Even Asian descent.
+Apparently, the cost of living and accommodation is attractive compared to other big cities of the world.
+So don’t be surprised to see lots of families with children speaking all kinds of languages—even of Asian descent.
 In my mind, I was wondering which languages will those children learn.